aurelia/aurelia/docs/user-docs/developer-guides/router-lite/configuring-routes.md

 **Optional parameters**

 Optional parameters start with a colon and end with a question mark.
-The following example shows how to use a required parameter in the `path`.
+The following example shows how to use an optional parameter in the `path`.

 ```typescript
 import { route } from '@aurelia/router-lite';